neurophysics-cnrsthales/contrastive-forward-forward/README.md

 ## Run the STL-10 experiment

-Run the ContrastFF_STL.py file with the following key arguments to train different layers; the output and model are saved in the folder "./results";
+* Run the ContrastFF_STL.py file to train different layers; the output and model are saved in the folder "./results";
 --epochs: number of epochs
 --NL: layer index to train
 --save_model: save the trained layer